breatheco-de/content/src/content/lesson/inteligencia-artificial-generativa.es.md

 ---
 description: >-
-  Discover the world of generative artificial intelligence!
-Learn how it transforms creativity and technology.
-Click to explore its potential today!
+  Discover how generative artificial intelligence is revolutionizing creativity and technology.
+Learn its potential and applications—click to explore now!
 ---